qgis/QGIS-Enhancement-Proposals/qep-407-dataviewer-modeldesigner.md

 * Select all/ Invert / None
 * *Toggle project layer* : Display or not the project layer in the map canvas
 * *Add to the project*.
 If you have more complex data add the possibilty to fallback in the project to view them in full fledge QGIS.
-* Short cut to hide or show the attribut table
+* Short cut to hide or show the attribute table

 The toolbar is flexible enough so it can be embellish later on with more tools.

 > **_NOTE:_**  The tools will only be enabled when it made sense to, exemple no need to have the select tool on raster data.

-### Performance consideration of the attribut table
+### Performance consideration of the attribute table

-Temporary output may contains several thousand features, showing them all at once in the attribut table would bog down the responsiveness of QGIS.
+Temporary output may contains several thousand features, showing them all at once in the attribute table would bog down the responsiveness of QGIS.

 We would limit the number of displayed to a certain number.
 A reasonable limit would be around ~1500 features.
 To counter act this artificial limitation, a new setting would be introduce for users wishing to increase the limit.

-We can hope this limitation is only temporary and that the attribut table refactor will bring us batch loading.
+We can hope this limitation is only temporary and that the attribute table refactor will bring us batch loading.

 # Proposed Solution